unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 822c73956184f694993bede3eb39f959
 ```

 Okay, go do a victory lap around the house!
 You deserve it!
 Though... we're still not done.
-Still got 1 more flag to find!
+Still got 1 more key to find!

 Since we exploited the host, and got in - our next step is to carry out [Post-Explotation](http://www.pentest-standard.org/index.php/Post_Exploitation) and further Enumeration on the internal side.